Ontario Line: Elevated guideway and stations

 On November 17, 2022, Metrolinx and Infrastructure Ontario issued an RFQ for the northern portion between the Don Valley Bridge and Don Valley station.
 On February 20, 2024, the contract was awarded to Trillium Guideway Partners (a consortium led by Acciona and AMICO).
+As of August 2026, a contract value had not yet been announced.

 The contract included the design and construction of: